The Pitfalls of Global Investing Through a Roth IRA

 This situation can work the other way, too.
 In the wrong circumstances, you could have an investment that appreciated in value in the local currency, but when you translated it back to the United States, resulted in a loss.
 To protect against this, you can pay a fee to hedge your currency exposure or you could keep the money in the local currency and actually go to that country to spend the cash.
 If you, for example, had a vacation home in Tokyo, the currency rates wouldn't matter as much to you because you could live, eat, and shop using your Yen.

-Understand that Geopolitical Risks Can Hurt Your Roth IRA Investments
+Geopolitical Risks Can Hurt Your Roth IRA Investments

 It has been a long time since a world war has broken out and consumed the planet.
 When that happens, all bets are off because the military of a particular country will most likely nationalize some assets for the sake of security.
 Imagine you had significant investments in an automobile company in China.